aslamhus/aslamhus/README.md

 ## Things I've built recently

-I built a backup applet for all my websites using Linux/Applescript with a progress bar that keeps me apprised of the backup processes (Archiving, rsyncing, etc).
+Most recently, I built a applet that automates backing up all the websites on my server using Linux/Applescript.
+It has uses an applescript progress bar that keeps me apprised of the backup processes (Archiving, rsyncing, etc).
+It organises each snapshot by date, and I can customise the backup for each site's needs with a .backupignore file.
 It also sends me an email report if the backup fails or is successful every month.

 ## Languages and frameworks I use